 And make sure to try their famous fried chicken.
 When it comes to fried chicken, you can’t beat their very own recipe.
 This dish has been perfected over years of dedication and hard work from the owners.

 This dish won’t disappoint!
 The chicken is tender and juicy on the inside, and crispy and crunchy on the outside.
 All that paired with great sides, such as their baked mac-n-cheese, which is so good it’s sinful!

 Rua offers a great variety for your taste buds and a great atmosphere for you and your family.

 24. Noa Noa Wood Grill & Sushi Bar

 Treat yourself to a delicious sushi meal at Noa Noa without leaving town!

 This locally-owned restaurant offers a great selection of fresh sushi and other Japanese dishes.
 Noa Noa is the perfect place for those who love seafood.
-Making it one of the top restaurants in Warsaw Indiana.
+Making it one of the best restaurants in Warsaw, Indiana.

 25. One Ten Craft Meatery